-Sure, there are folks who have become rich by finding stocks like Nutrisystem
+Sure, there might be folks who got rich by finding companies like Chipotle Mexican Grill

 I'd like to share with you a simple, easy strategy for becoming wealthy -- and then give you a stock recommendation based on it.
 Although it's not complex, it takes discipline to adhere to the rules.
 But if you follow this advice, you'll be well on your way to a million-dollar portfolio.

 One of the biggest mistakes investors make is complicating the process.
 Academics have proven that more information doesn't necessarily lead to better decisions -- just to overconfidence.
 Even worse, the more time and effort you put into researching, analyzing, and deciding whether to buy a stock, the more likely you are to buy it -- even if it's a horrible stock after all.

 Overconfidence and overcommitment are counterproductive in investing.
 That's why keeping your investment criteria simple and easy can help you avoid falling into these traps.

 What sort of criteria am I suggesting?
 Just two simple steps: